 Over 50 million Americans run regularly, but is running good for you?
 It may seem like there's an obvious answer, given how popular it is, and the common perception that it can benefit your fitness levels and make you feel good.
 As with almost every form of exercise, however, running isn't for everyone and - if certain aspects of running are not properly observed - it can be less beneficial for certain people.

 There are also different types of running, and these have differing benefits to your health, your weight, and your muscles.
-The benefits of sprinting and intervals, for example, are very different to those you get from long-distance running and outdoor trail running.
-Then there is the debate around treadmill vs running outside.
+The benefits of sprinting and intervals, for example, are very different to those you get from long-distance running, outdoor trail running, or jumping on one of the best treadmills for some steady state cardio.

 • Related: Best running headphones

 According to the WHO, it's recommended that you should get between 150-300 minutes of exercise per week.
-Running is one of the easiest ways to do this, and can be extremely good for you, but as ever there are caveats to this general theme.
+Running is one of the easiest ways to do this, with the best running watches offering an accurate way to track your activity levels.
+It's generally good for you too, though there are caveats to this theme.
 We've detailed everything you need to know below, whether you're running for fitness, to lose weight, or just as a personal challenge.

 - Related: How to run properly